Bhar8at/Linear-models/README.md

       - Implemented using Gradient Ascent

-To change the model to run modify the main.cpp file .
+To switch models modify the main.cpp file .